limeraiin/LimeQuest/README.md

 ## Can I use it for my game project?
-Of course!
-You can use it for whatever you want.
-The only thing that is not permitted is redistributing the framework itself.
+Certainly!
+You are free to utilize the framework for any purpose you desire, including your personal projects.
+The only restriction is that you are not permitted to redistribute the framework itself.

 # Side Notes
 Any help in the source code is highly appreciated.